Smooth, surgical 5-band EQ

 The "everything" EQ

 I was on the fence about purchasing this plugin.
-I desperately needed a solid parametric EQ as my "go-to's" were leaving something to be desired - especially in the higher frequencies (5k...Read More
+I desperately needed a solid parametric EQ as my "go-to's" were leaving something to be desired - especially in the higher...Read More

 Great EQ - Low DSP

 A very nifty little eq with great sound and nice filter options.
-I find myself using many instances of it - and its low DSP hit - for adjusting tracks, groups and effect returns in the beginning of a...Read More
+I find myself using many instances of it - and its low DSP hit - for adjusting tracks, groups and effect returns in the...Read More

 I use a variety of different eq's and this one was recommended by a colleague.
-My original intention was to use it for a specific purpose but frankly I've ended up using it all over the place - it's...Read More
+My original intention was to use it for a specific purpose but frankly I've ended up using it all over the...Read More

 cambrige is best eq i impressed